se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

 The provided *services* during runtime of the digital twin might include process mining, artificial intelligence, simulation and predictive control services.
-Process mining techniques can be used within \dts as services to further improve and adapt the used knowledge.
+Process mining techniques can be used within DTs as services to further improve and adapt the used knowledge.
 Artificial intelligence services help to realize real-time decisions and explainable AI within decision support helps to reduce human errors in